Online Certificate in Family Nutrition

 current maternal and child nutrition recommendations.
 Learn why early nutrition is the

-key to preventing childhood obesity and obesity later in life, as well as where to find
+childhood obesity and obesity later in life, as well as where to find

 excellent books and online resources for deeper exploration of topics of interest.